Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: Background

 \subsection{LMs and random guesswork}

-There have been claims that reliable LMs need to be able to abstain from generating low-confidence outputs \citep{feng-etal-2024-dont}.
-Meanwhile, most open-sourced LMs studied in academia are as of yet not equipped with the ability to abstain and the responsibility of detecting low-confidence outputs lies on the researcher.
+\citet{feng-etal-2024-dont} claim that reliable LMs need to be able to abstain from generating low-confidence outputs.
+Meanwhile, most open-source LMs are as of yet not equipped with the ability to abstain and, while there is a large body of research on this, there is no final verdict on the best method for measuring model confidence \citep{jiang-etal-2021-know, 8683359, burns2023discovering,yoshikawa-okazaki-2023-selective,zhao-etal-2024-knowing}.

-Research on model calibration \cite{jiang-etal-2021-know, 8683359} has shown that token probability does not align well with performance and as such cannot be used as a good approximation of confidence.
-Some research has suggested that internal model states may encode information related to model confidence \cite{burns2023discovering}.
-However, different extraction methods have varying success and are model as well as dataset dependent \cite{yoshikawa-okazaki-2023-selective}.
-In addition to this, most work on estimating model confidence is from the field of model calibration, and relies on accuracy as the single measure for calibration through confidence-accuracy reliability diagrams.